 Awards & Grants

-2001 - 2003 Predoctoral NRSA Traineeship: USC Cognitive and Computational Neuroscience Training Grant
+Predoctoral NRSA USC Cognitive and Computational Neuroscience Training Grant

-How does the brain support aesthetic experiences with visual stimuli such as artwork, landscapes, architecture or dance?
-Recent work in our group suggests that finding a painting to be aesthetically moving involves a change away from the typical ...
+How does the brain support aesthetic experiences with visual stimuli such as artwork, landscapes, architecture, dance or movies? ...

 Adult liking judgments for visual scenes are strongly influenced by the semantic content of images, more so than by lower-level visual features (e.g. the presence of specific colors or line types).
 This results in a strong degree of shared taste ...

-Multidimensional Aesthetic Responsiveness Scale (MARS): Psychometric analysis and test of measurement invariance across samples from the USA and Germany
+- Aesthetic Responsiveness and Engagement Assessment (AREA): Psychometric analysis and test of measurement invariance across samples from the USA and Germany

 It is generally accepted that most people are capable of having moving aesthetic experiences, with the caveat that the particular types of stimuli that are effective elicitors of positive aesthetic responses, and the intensity of aesthetic ...